iamstupid/Celeste-Superdash-Maingame-TASes/README.md

 # Celeste-Superdash-Maingame-TASes
 This repository hosts the inputs of Celeste superdashing maingame TASes.
-Now only Any% is completed.